-The project partners have been carefully selected to bring into the project a whole range of relevant, proven technologies and expertise.
-The STOP-IT team includes people from water utilities, industrial technology developers, high tech small and medium-sized enterprises and top research & development providers from all across Europe (if you click on the logos of our partners you are being led to their website).
+The project partners have been carefully selected to bring a whole range of relevant, proven technologies and expertise into the project.
+The STOP-IT team includes people from water utilities, industrial technology developers, high tech small and medium-sized enterprises and top research & development providers from all across Europe (if you click on the logos of our partners you are being directed to their websites).

 IWW Water Centre (Germany)